SirWojtek/wyrm-engine/README.md

 ![npm](https://img.shields.io/npm/v/wyrm-engine)

-wyrm-engine is fully typed game engine library which is designed to simulate battles between in-game characters.
+wyrm-engine is fully typed game engine library designed to simulate battles between in-game characters.
-The main goal of wyrm-engine is to abstract the battle logic from the rest of the game, which makes it usable for wide pick of virtual worlds, from fantasy to sci-fi.
-To achieve that, wyrm-engine is using generic parameters to define sites of battle with keeping the usage as simple as possible.
+The main goal of wyrm-engine is to abstract the battle logic from the rest of the game, which makes it applicable for a wide variety of virtual worlds from fantasy to science fiction.
+To achieve that, wyrm-engine uses generic parameters to define battle sites, whilst keeping the API usage as simple as possible.

 wyrm-engine main features:
 * fully-typed, fully-written in Typescript,